Adiya-Parveen/TechWriterInsights/Write Right.md

 unfamiliar with the topic would understand your document.
 Avoid misleading your readers or overloading them with unnecessary information.
 Knowing the purpose of your document will keep your thoughts organized, leading to clearer writing.

+### Understanding Your Audience
+In technical writing, begin with a wealth of information and refine it to address exactly what your reader needs.
+Your audience should be clear: Avoid the trap of guessing at editorial preferences.
+Focus on who your reader is, how you can help them, and your goal is to communicate your message clearly.

+Technically, the quality of your writing is within your control.
+Sloppy work can lose readers’ interest, and that's your responsibility.
+However, whether readers resonate with your style or viewpoint is out of your hands.
+Instead, concentrate on perfecting your writing craft—simplify, trim unnecessary elements, and strive for clarity.
+Treat writing as a methodical process, and your sentences will naturally become more concise and effective over time.

+Before you start writing, decide on the unities—pronoun usage, tense, mood, and style—as these anchor your writing and keep your reader engaged.
+Collect more material than you think you’ll need, but don’t get stuck in perpetual research.
+At some point, you must stop gathering information and start writing.